What Is a Probate Valuation? A Complete Guide for Executors

 | Open Market Value | Realistic auction/sale price at date of death | Yes — this is what HMRC requires |

-| Insurance Replacement Value | Cost to replace with equivalent new item | No — typically 2-3x higher than OMV |
+| Insurance Replacement Value | Cost to replace with an equivalent item | No — a different valuation basis |

 | Sentimental Value | Personal or emotional worth to the family | No — has no bearing on HMRC assessment |